Samir-Sell/templatepptx/README.md

         "last_name" : "Jones"}]
     }

-templatepptx.parse_template_pptx(input_pptx, context, output_pptx)
+# Read in PowerPoint and Context.
+Also assign what the special character is.
+powerpoint = pptxProcessor.templatePptx(input_pptx, context, output_pptx, "$")

+# Parses and exports the PowerPoint with filled out values and pictures
+powerpoint.parse_template_pptx()

 ```

 ## Other Features

 You can generate many similar output products from a small group of templates and then combining these outputs into one final product.
 There is an automated function built into this module which permits you to point to a whole direct, scrape all of the .pptx files and then combine them into one .pptx file.
-Please note you will need a Windows machine with PowerPoint installed to use this functionality.
-In the future, the Windows requirment will be removed.

 ```
-import templatepptx
+import pptxProcessor
 in_dir = "path//to//input_dir"
 out_combined = "path//to//combined_output.pptx"
-templatepptx.combine_slides(in_dir, out_combined):
+pptxProcessor.batchTool(in_dir, out_combined).combine_slides():
 ```

 ## Future Planned Features
-- ArcGIS Feature Service Support
+- ArcGIS Feature Service Support (Ask as needed)
 - MSSQL support